Ardito Desio: Early life

 Desio was born in Palmanova, Friuli, Italy.
 He attended the Middle Schools of Udine and Cividale and the University of Florence (1916–1920), graduating with a degree in Natural Sciences (Geology).
-During the First World War also served in the military corps of the alpini and was captured by the Austrians on Mount Pasubio.
-He made advanced studies in Geology at the same University from 1921 to 1923, and was also assistant in that matter in that university, as well as in those of Pavia (1923–1924) and Milan (1924–1927).
-He was lecturer in Physical Geography, Geology and Paleontology (1928–1931), Professor of Geology at the University of Milan, and Applied Geology at the Engineering School of Milan (a position he held from 1932 to 1972).
+During the First World War, he served in the military corps of the alpini and was captured by the Austrians on Mount Pasubio.
+He made advanced studies in Geology at the same University from 1921 to 1923, and was also an assistant in that matter at that university, as well as in those of Pavia (1923–1924) and Milan (1924–1927).
+He was a lecturer in Physical Geography, Geology and Paleontology (1928–1931), Professor of Geology at the University of Milan, and Applied Geology at the Engineering School of Milan (a position he held from 1932 to 1972).
 Concurrent to these positions, he served as a consultant geologist for the Edison Company for hydroelectric plants in Italy, Spain, Switzerland, Greece, Turkey and Brazil, and the same capacity for the Public Power Corporation of Greece.
 In 1973 he became Professor Emeritus at the University of Milan.